skukla/vm-from-scratch/README.md

 1. Switch the store view scope to `Luma > Luma Store > Deutsch`
 2. Deselect `Use Default Value`

-1. Drag a `text` element into the first row
+3. Drag a `text` element into the first row
 	1. Content Line 1:
 		1. Text: `Hot Sellers`
 	2. Content Line 2:
-		1. Text: `Here's what's trending on Luma right now`
+		1. Text: `Favoriten von Luma Shoppers`

-2. Drag an `HTML Code` element into the row beneath the text element
-3. Update the HTML to:
+4. Update the HTML to:
 ```
 <div class="content-heading">
-   <h2 class="title">Heiße Angebote</h2>
+   <h2 class="title">Hot Sellers</h2>
    <p class="info">Favoriten von Luma Shoppers</p>
 </div>
 ```
-4. Hide the HTML element
-5. Drag products list element into the row beneath the hidden HTML element
+5. Hide the HTML element

 Once the dynamic block is created, we need to add it to the Home Page blocks for the US and German store views:

 Navigate to `Content > Elements > Blocks > Home Page Block - US`

-1. Add the `Featured Products (Guest Customers)` dynamic block to the empty fourth row in the page we created earlier
+1. Add the `Featured Products (All Customers)` dynamic block to the empty fourth row in the page we created earlier
 2. Save

 Repeat this process for the `Home Page Block - DE` content block.